yeoman/yeoman.io/app/codelab/local-storage.md

 ```

-If you look at your app in the browser now you’ll see that there are one item "Use Yeoman" in the todo list.
+If you look at your app in the browser, you’ll see that there are one item "Use Yeoman" in the todo list.
 The app is initialising the todos store if local storage is empty and we haven’t given it any todo items yet.

 ![](/assets/img/codelab/07_before_localstorage.png)